-Universal Design Guidelines
+General Design Guidelines

-The universal design guidelines are general design criteria to be applied to all parking structure types in combination with the specific guidelines for each individual type.
+The general design guidelines apply to all parking structure types in combination with the specific guidelines for each individual type.
 This section specifically discusses criteria for the following elements:

 - 1. General Addresses overall design issues. - 2.
 Site Development Addresses the siting and relationship of structured parking to surroundings on the same site and adjacent properties. - 3.
 Landscaping Addresses incorporating natural elements and the relationship of structured parking with the natural environment. - 4.
 Plan Layout- Addresses the layout of structured parking, including interiors. - 5.
-Bike Parking Addresses the incorporation of bicycle accommodation and access. - 6.
+Bicycle Parking Addresses the incorporation of bicycle accommodation and access. - 6.
 Architectural Design and Details Addresses exterior treatments and materials. - 7.
-Lighting Addresses appropriate lighting design.
+Lighting Addresses appropriate lighting design. - 8.
+Security Addresses public safety issues. - 9.
+Noise Addresses operating standards regarding noise.